mhackersu/hacienda/README.md

 # Production

-- Application is configured for deployment to Heroku
+- Application is configured for deployment to Render.com

+- Toggle `rake db:seed` in `render-build.sh` for initial admin user in production.

 # Contributions